Jackstraw Inference for AJIVE Data Integration

-The titles of Figure \ref{ci} come from the relationships shown in Figure \ref{barbar}, Comp1 corresponds to Basal vs Rest, comp2 corresponds to (Her2\&LumB) vs LumA and comp3 corresponds to (Her2\&LumA) vs LumB.
-For all 3 panels, the tests using all features have very strong Z-scores, indicating strong separations of the subtypes.
-When we focus on significant features only, the separations become even stronger as indicated by larger Z-scores demonstrating the value of focusing on the jackstraw significance.
-However, the non-significant features have relatively small Z-scores, but still, retain some signals (Z-scores greater than 2).
+The comparator groups in Figure \ref{ci} were taken from the relationships observed in Figure \ref{barbar}.
+Comp1 corresponds to Basal vs Rest, comp2 corresponds to (Her2\&LumB) vs LumA, and comp 3 corresponds to (Her2\&LumA) vs LumB.
+For all 3 panels, the tests using all features have very strong PDCs, indicating strong separations of the subtypes.
+When we focus on significant features only, the separations become even stronger as indicated by larger PDCs demonstrating the value of focusing on the jackstraw significance.
+However, the non-significant features have relatively small PDCs, but still retain some signal (PDCs greater than 2).
 The confidence intervals show that all of these differences are statistically significant relative to the natural permutation variation.
-In summary, jackstraw significance provides a stronger subtype distinction.
+In summary, the jackstraw significant feature sets provide the strongest subtype distinction.